Platform thinking: Why platform business models represent a double-edged sword for big banks

-PA Consulting Group has been working with one of the largest European banks and Sangeet Choudary, an MIT professor and author of two books on platforms, to develop a methodology that effectively and comprehensively designs a platform strategy that can minimise the need for trade-offs.
-The bank, having recognised that the future of banking is evolving around platform models, can use the methodology to create a structured process for designing a platform model and then use it as a strategic tool to manage the model.
+We've been working with Sangeet Choudary, an MIT professor and author of two books on platforms, to develop a methodology that effectively and comprehensively designs a platform strategy that can minimise the need for trade-offs.
+Using our methodology with one of Europe's leading banks, they've recognised that the future of banking is evolving around platform models and are creating a structured process for designing a platform model.

 Developing the Uber of banking is the subject of a fiercely intense competition between big banks, nimble start-ups and big tech.
 Applying the latest knowledge and adopting a proven methodology could give the players the vital edge they need to succeed.